Target audience: Data scientists and Developers

 Finally, add a target block and set Feature to growth_rate.
 At this point, the model should look something like this:

 Click Settings.
-In the paper, the authors did not specify a Batch size value, so let’s stick with the default, 32, and select the Adam optimizer function, which they did specify that they used.
+In the paper, the authors did not specify a Batch size value, so let’s stick with the default, 32, and the Adam optimizer function, which they did specify that they used.
 Then click Run and go get a cup of coffee while the training gets underway!

 We can watch the progress of the training by going to the Evaluation view.